34j/vscode-python-extension-cookiecutter/README.md

 # Cookiecutter VSCode Python Tools Extensions

 Cookiecutter for a VS Code extension for your favorite python tool.
-Linter, Formatter, or Code Analysis, or all of those together.

 ![Example](Example.png)

-## Requirements

-1. cookkiecutter

 ## Features